forestgrape/people_interactions/conflicts/ukr_ru_in_conflict/ukr_ru_in_conflict.md

 # Ukraine and Russia in Conflict and Russia's Invasion

-> The goal of this page is to advocate human rights and to contribute to peace.
+> The goal of this page is to advocate human rights and [thus] contribute to peace.

+> Moved content regarding the violent conflict in Palestine/Israel to [Palestine and Israel in Conflict](../conflicts_in_the_levant/palestine_israel_in_conflict.md).

 > The page is named 'Ukraine and Russia in conflict' because the warfare happens mainly in Ukraine and Russia.  // The current war with a front-line along the entire South Eastern Ukraine, is due to the invasion by Russia in February 2022 <!-- likely with the intention to (re)install Yanukovych as President-->.
 The war in Donbas started back in 2014 <!--when separatists and other groups took arms in Donbas and the temporary government of Ukraine  responded by what was named ATO (Anti-Terrorist Operation) which was renamed as JSO (Joint Force Operation) in  2017 at a time when the separatist were closely linked to Russia.
 Separatism started after Yanukovych was ousted as President and the interim government reduced autonomy and started a west (both domestic and international) oriented policy.
 Additional conflicts and interests seem relevant for the current war-->.

 > Reminder: Mistakes and shortcomings of any form are likely. -> [Notes on Reading](#notes-on-reading)

 > 25./28.9.2023, The focus is going to be shifted towards general topics such as government forms and technologies which correlate to having the UN covenants on Economic, Social and Cultural Rights and on Civil and Political Rights guaranteed for everyone.
 For example techs which support/enable resource independence.

-> 23.9.2023: Some updates published.
-Many parts still in work, mistakes and shortcomings of any form especially likely.

 > 10.9.2023: The page hasn't been updated for nearly half a year and thus many sections are out of date.